Hoppseoy® RETURN TO BASE

 STEP 01

-Domain Registration: Typosquatted or lookalike domains are registered — often mimicking the target's own domain or a trusted vendor's domain.
+Domain Registration: Typosquatted or lookalike domains , often mimicking the target's own domain or a trusted vendor's domain.
 The presence of an SSL certificate means nothing; padlock ≠ safe.

 STEP 02